farvalkorin/analyst/main.md

 ### Analysis

 <!-- TODO(farvalkorin): not necessarily this fight, but does one person enter the fight late or
 early consistently? is this a common problem?
-Q to think about for analysis -->
+Question to think about for analysis -->
 <!-- TODO(farvalkorin): make sure analysis isn't a replay of the summary/replay -->

 Philly has the ultimate advantage to take the final fight; however, critically,